How to run an LLM on Acurast

 Conclusion

 Congratulations!
 You've successfully deployed your first application on Acurast!
 For more advanced features and detailed documentation, refer to Acurast CLI Documentation.
-Also make sure to join our Telegram or Discord to be part of our community!
+Also make sure to join the Telegram or Discord to be part of the community!

 More Examples